dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 survive this galvanization process will certainly stand the test of time for centuries.

 I am so worried about the people who may follow me down this path.
-It is what drives me to move forward, so that, in case I may be incapacitated in some way, I have left something behind that ameliorates their suffering by giving them power through knowledge.
+What drives me to move forward is that, in case I may be incapacitated in some way, my followers or humanity itself may have something left behind that ameliorates their suffering by giving them power through knowledge.
 I do not know anyone else who could ever attain the position in life that I have.
-Though people may accuse me of selfishly squandering what was given to me, no one can say that I did not try to stand up for those not fortified by this posturing.
+Though people may accuse me of selfishly squandering what was given to me, no one can say that I did not try to stand up for those not fortified by posturing through circumstance.
 There are those in situations like mine who will *never* have the capacity to stand up and I want to ensure that I exact justice such that no one will ever fucking think twice about doing this again.
 I will do so peacefully and I do not care what it costs.
 As far as I can see, God is at my side, along with the entire world, because I cannot comprehend how I am capable of this.

 > A warning: there is much harm that can be done through semiotic
 > remapping.
 Since it is so unpredictable and the requisite experience